Mob Psycho 100: Webcomic and publications

-Written and illustrated by One, Mob Psycho 100 began in Shogakukan's Ura Sunday webcomic magazine on April 18, 2012.
+Written and illustrated by One, Mob Psycho 100 began in Shogakukan's Ura Sunday website on April 18, 2012.
 It has been also available on Shogakukan's mobile app MangaONE since December 2014.
 The series finished on December 22, 2017.
 Shogakukan collected its chapters in 16 tankōbon volumes, released from November 16, 2012, to July 19, 2018.

-Dark Horse Comics announced on April 23, 2018, that it had licensed the series for English serialization in North America, the first volume of which was released on October 24, 2018.
+Dark Horse Comics announced on April 23, 2018, that it had licensed the series for English serialization in North America.
+The 16 volumes were released from October 24, 2018, to May 5, 2026.

 A spin-off manga series titled Reigen was serialized online in Ura Sunday website and in the MangaONE mobile app starting on March 19, 2018.
 Shogakukan released a compiled volume on February 19, 2019.
 In March 2020, Dark Horse Comics announced the acquisition of the manga for English-language release.
 The volume was published on December 2, 2020.